Anita Silvers Essay Prize

 • Please direct any communications concerning the award to the SPD Director of Outreach at silversessayprize@gmail.com.
 Please do not reach out to anyone else at the Society for Philosophy and Disability.

-• Winner (or winners, if there is a tie) will be announced by the President of SPD on or before January 1st, 2025.
+• Winner (or winners, if there is a tie) will be announced by the President of SPD each fall.

 • In the event that no submission meets the committee’s standards of excellence in a given cycle, the prize will not be awarded that year.